aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-pdf/_index.md

 In the example, we use methods of the **ConverterBuilder** class: **FromUrl**(`url`), **To**(`ConversionOptions`) and **SaveToLocalDirectory**(`outputDirectory`) that specify input data, the output format, and the target directory for a conversion result.

-HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and Quality of jpeg compression is 95%.
+HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and the Quality of jpeg compression is 95%.

 ### **Example 4.** Convert HTML to PDF from the local Directory and save the result to the local file system

-Aspose.HTML Cloud SDK allows you to get an HTML file in the local directory, convert directory to another format and save the result into the local file system.
+Aspose.HTML Cloud SDK allows you to get an HTML file in the local directory, convert the directory to another format and save the result into the local file system.
 The example below demonstrates how to convert HTML to PDF with the default conversion parameters.
 The source "index.html" has linked files in the directory.
 A **ConvertLocalDirectory()** method converts synchronously a directory located in the local file system and specified by `directoryPath` parameter.
 This method takes as the parameters also the `startPoint`, `options` and `outputPath` that specify a file name in the directory to be converted, output format, and a path where the conversion result will be saved.

 ```c#
 // Initialize SDK API in the builder style